LauYeeYu/homepage/content/blog/git-usage-misc-en.md

 ### Push a Tag

 By default, the tag will not be pushed in the `git push` command.
-If you want to push the tag, you should add `--tag` in your `git push` command.
+If you want to push the tag, you should add `--tags` in your `git push` command.
 For
 example:

 ```bash